minimuutti/minimuutti.github.io/en/treat-dispensers/_posts/2015-07-12-jw-playbites-caterpillar.md

   thumb:
 ---

-This JW's Playbites Caterpillar toy (size 20cm) is our new favourite.
+This JW Playbites Caterpillar toy (size 20cm) is our new favourite.
 Although this toy seems to be easy - it's not.
 It's actually quite difficult.

 The time I put kibbles in the holes, Miki got tired before he even got all the kibbles out.